"All My Relations"

 Introduction

-“All My Relations,” led by Kim Anderson, is the Indigenous ways of knowing cluster.
-Their work consists of Indigenous mentoring and networking and providing land-based learning and activities.
-“All My Relations” works to provide space on campus for Indigenous knowledges and practices, with projects that support the development of gardens and ceremonial spaces in the University Arboretum.
-Current research projects involve questions of food sovereignty, how to develop embodied Indigenous feminist practices through performance art, and work with Indigenous men and masculinities.
+“All My Relations,” led by Kim Anderson, is the Indigenous ways of knowing cluster, providing Indigenous mentoring and networking, as well as land-based learning and activities.
+“All My Relations” provides space on campus for Indigenous knowledges and practices, with projects that include land-based pedagogies, Indigenous feminist exploration of space and place, and language revitalization.

 Photo credits: